 Image

 Other symptoms can include fatigue, nausea and diarrhoea and after two to three weeks these symptoms may disappear.

 A person may then live for many years without any further symptoms or indications that they are HIV+.
-However, even though they may not experience any symptoms, they may still be able to transmit the virus to their sexual partners.
+Even though they may not experience any symptoms, the virus will be causing damage to their body, and they may transmit HIV to their sexual partners.

+Image